jihadabuzuhri/jihadabuzuhri/README.md

 <h1>About Me 📌</h1>

 - 👋 I am Jihad Abu Zuhri.
+- 🔭 Backend Engineer at Foothill Technology Solutions. ⚡️
-- 🔭 CO-Founder of HEARUS startup company.
+- 🔭 CO-Founder of HEARUS startup company. ⚡️
-- 🔭 Instructor at CSE Academy.
+- 🔭 Instructor at CSE Academy. ⚡️
 - 💻 I have 2+ years of experience in Competitive programming.
 - 💻 Leader of Elite team that has achieved positions in international programming competitions such as IEEEXtreme and ACM-ICPC.
 - 💻 Team Leader and founder of the Marvel Developer Community at Arab American University.